rfabbri/vpe/doc/internal-projects.md

 # do a ls -a to check for any hidden files

 # check that VPE itself doesn't have conflicting file names with the
-# existing project, as we merge it right in the root folder:
+# existing project, as we will merge it right in the root folder:
 # if it does have conflicting files, checkout a copy of VPE,
 # checkout a new branch, then remove the undesired files prior to merging
-# it to your repo.
+# it to your repo

 git remote add vpe ../vpe
 git fetch vpe